free or at a reduced cost

 Minnesota Drug Card is the free statewide prescription assistance program available to all Minnesota residents.
 The program was launched in October of 2008 to help uninsured and underinsured Minnesota residents with their prescription medication costs.
 Minnesota residents with insurance can also utilize the program for their non-covered medications.

 Minnesota Drug Card teamed up with the Minneapolis Regional Chamber of Commerce shortly after the program's launch to help educate and spread awareness about the program.
 Minnesota Drug Card also works with Minnesota Academy of Physicians Assistants (MAPA), as well as many other hospitals and clinics to expand card distribution sites throughout the state.

-The free program provides savings as high as 75% on brand and generic medications.
+The free program provides savings as high as 80% on brand and generic medications.
 There are no restrictions or eligibility requirements for the program.
 Minnesota Drug Card is completely confidential and all cards are pre-activated, ready for use and do not expire.
-Target & Cub Pharmacy have been named the preferred pharmacies for Minnesota Drug Card, so those unable to obtain a card can visit any Target or Cub pharmacy location in Minnesota and ask to have their prescription processed through the program.
-The card is also accepted at Walgreens, CVS/pharmacy, Walmart, Rainbow and Kmart, along with over 56,000 participating pharmacies nationwide.
+This Program is not insurance.

 With the rising cost of healthcare, the Minnesota Drug Card provides a simple solution to the high prices of prescription medications.
 Residents can print a free pre-activated card, locate participating pharmacies, and search drug pricing by visiting www.mndrugcard.com.